reactjs/react.dev/src/content/learn/synchronizing-with-effects.md

 }, []);
 ```

 **The code inside the Effect does not use any props or state, so your dependency array is `[]` (empty).
-This tells React to only run this code when the component "mounts", i.e. appears on the screen for the first time.**
+This tells React to only run this code when the Component "mounts", i.e. appears on the screen for the first time.**

 Let's try running this code: